openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 This specification introduces both ML-DSA + EdDSA as well as SLH-DSA as PQ(/T) signature schemes.

 Generally, it can be said that ML-DSA + EdDSA provides a performance in terms of execution time requirements that is close to that of traditional ECC signature schemes.
-Regarding the size of signatures and public keys, though, ML-DSA has far greater requirements than traditional schemes like EC-based or even RSA signature schemes.
+Regarding the size of signatures and public keys, though, ML-DSA has far greater requirements than traditional schemes like ECC-based or even RSA signature schemes.

 Implementers may want to offer SLH-DSA for applications where the weaker security assumptions of a hash-based signature scheme are required – namely only the 2nd preimage resistance of a hash function – and thus a potentially higher degree of trust in the long-term security of signatures is achieved.
 However, SLH-DSA has performance characteristics in terms of execution time of the signature generation as well as space requirements for the signature that are even greater than those of ML-DSA + EdDSA signature schemes.